 All addictions follow essentially the same pattern.
-In fact, addictions are overwhelming experiences that can take over a person's consciousness and which-due to this preoccupation and other damages the addictive activity wreaks-have a tremendously negative impact for the person.
-People turn to these experiences partly out of the appeal of the specific activity for them (whether drugs, eating, shopping, or gambling), partly due to their personal needs and characters (including mental states like depression or negativity), and partly due to the situations they face at the moment.
+In fact, addictions are overwhelming experiences that can take over a person's consciousness and which - due to this preoccupation and other damages the addictive activity wreaks - have a tremendously negative impact for the person.

+People turn to these experiences partly out of the appeal of The specific activity for them (whether drugs, eating, watching pornography or gambling), partly due to their personal needs and characters (including mental states like depression or negativity), and partly due to the situations they face at the moment.

-I refer to addictions, addictive or destructive habits, and compulsions more or less interchangeably in this program, unless there is a specific reason to differentiate them.
-I am aware that clinical distinctions are made between these terms, diagnoses frequently distinguish between abuse of and dependence on a substance.
-Nonetheless, addictive problems occur along a continuum from the less to the more severe, anchored at one end (the severe one) by addictions.
+We refer to addictions, addictive or destructive habits, and compulsions interchangeably in LPP, In fact, addictive problems occur along a continuum from the less to the more severe, anchored at one end (the severe one) by addictions.
 And although severe problems deserve different, and greater, attention than less severe ones, most of the principles governing how you improve your life and conquer destructive habits apply to any level of habit or addiction.
 I assume that people with all different levels of problems will complete this program and can benefit from the ideas in it.